ParkfieldOrg/Sakurabook/en/using-zoom.md

 For both cases, it is necessary to select an online Zoom location during creation.

+💡 Do you want to schedule online Zoom meetings on behalf of your staff?
+Make sure that you set up the scheduling privilege to the account you connected Zoom and Sakurabook with.
+See [Scheduling priviledge](https://support.zoom.us/hc/en-us/articles/201362803-Scheduling-privilege) in the official Zoom documentation.
+For example, when your staff has email staff@your-org.com and you connected Zoom to Sakurabook with admin@your-org.com, make sure that staff@your-org.com gave scheduling privilege to admin@your-org.com otherwise the Zoom meeting won't be created.

 ## Manual Booking from Dashboard

 ❗️ This manual is for merchants and their staff who has access to Sakurabook Admin inside the Shopify Admin console.
 Customers cannot create bookings this way.